MillenniumMachines/MillenniumOS/docs/TESTING.md

-# MillenniumOS-Next Testing Workflow
+# NeXT Testing Workflow

-This document outlines the process for testing new builds of MillenniumOS-Next on a live machine using the DuetWebControl (DWC) API directly via `curl`.
+This document outlines the process for testing new builds of NeXT on a live machine using the DuetWebControl (DWC) API directly via `curl`.

 ---